DLXPlugins/wp-plugin-info-card/readme.txt

 == Description ==

+WPPIC displays plugins & themes data in a beautiful box with a smooth rotation effect using WP Plugin & Theme APIs.
+Dashboard widget included.

 [PREMIUM ADD-ON - WP Envato Affiliate Card](http://b-website.com/wp-envato-affiliate-card-powered-envato-market-api "WP Envato Affiliate Card")

+> Please rate the plugin if you like it. <a href="https://wordpress.org/support/plugin/wp-plugin-info-card/reviews/#new-post">Leave a review</a>!

 = How does it work? =